Call Mon-Sun:

 • Towards the end of the taper, you may be taking sub-therapeutic dosages – certainly less than 25mg, taking fractional cuts at around 1-2 week intervals, or longer, and certainly not until the reactions settle out at each reduction.

 • There are non-drug supplements30,31, physical therapies, and dietary recommendations 29 that can help bridge over rough patches that may occur.
-You can view more of these holistic strategies here.
+We recommend looking into implementing more holistic strategies such as neurotransmitter rehabilitation for relief of mental health symptoms.
 Rely on your naturopath in choosing supplements carefully.

 • Ensure adequate rest — arrange your schedule to allow time off work or school until a stable point is reached and you have recouped enough energy to cope with regular daily routines.